The next CDFNY Summer Program will run July 13-31, 2020.

 Used to verify eligibility to participate in this program.

-Fill out and submit the online pre-registration form (available later this fall).
-We will review your information and contact you within 1-3 business days regarding your eligibility to participate in this program.
+Fill out and submit the online pre-registration form here.
+We will review your information and contact you within 3-5 business days regarding your eligibility to participate in this program.

 Those who may be eligible to participate in the program will be sent further instructions about the next steps.